Puffy paint is so easy to make and it’s SO MUCH FUN to paint with! It has the coolest, puffy texture that really pops off the page!

 My girls loved it.
 They loved mixing all the colours and experimenting with how it looked on different colours of construction paper.
 The effect was pretty cool on black paper!

 I’m definitely going to try adding more glue the next time I make this paint.
 I’m really curious to see how it changes the texture!

-Here are even more easy and fun kids activities to try!
+Here are even more shaving cream activities to try: